-After obtaining the CADC I credential, students looking for more advanced opportunities in the field should complete the Associate of Arts or the Associate of Applied Science degrees and acquire further work experience.
+After obtaining the CADC I credential, students looking for more advanced opportunities in the field should complete the Associate of Applied Science degrees and acquire further work experience.
 The student could then sit for the CADC II exam.

 In addition to standard tuition, student fees and textbooks, students should anticipate the following estimated program costs: